fullmetalbrackets/website/content/articles/4-ways-to-easily-host-your-web-site-or-app-online-for-free.md

 ### Netlify

 A super simple and user-friendly host that automagically builds and deploys your site when you push a commit to a remote Git repository where your site or app lives.
 The free tier is very generous (300 build minutes and 100GB of bandwidth per month) and the only requirement is for your project to be hosted at either GitHub, GitLab or Bitbucket.
 The only downside to Netlify is that it doesn't host a back-end for you, it's mainly geared towards static sites and JAMstack apps made with Gatsby, Nuxt, Eleventy, etc. However, you can very easily use serverless functions, which are executed on AWS Lambda, although Netlify handles the whole things behind the scenes.
-Also, Netlify has some really cool plugins and features that solve problems for you -- for example, Netlify CMS, which I use for this blog!
+Also, Netlify has some really cool plugins and features that solve problems for you -- for example, built-in form validation and Netlify CMS, both of which I use for this blog!
 - Create an account at **netlify.com**
 - In the team overview, click on "**New site from git**"
 - Under "**continuous deployment**", choose a Git provider.